 3) A further option on a freely chosen reception topic (which may or may not be related to your dissertation topic).

-Oxford Classics has a strong presence in reception studies, with regular seminars, conferences and guest lectures, and is home to the Archive of Performances of Greek and Roman Drama.
+Oxford Classics is a leading centre for reception studies, with regular seminars, conferences and guest lectures, and is home to the Archive of Performances of Greek and Roman Drama.

 For further details of these programmes, entry requirements and application procedures, please see the Graduate Admissions website: MSt Greek and/or Latin Languages and Literature